IkeKobby/image_annotations-labelStudio/README.md

 The notebook `nb.ipynb` contains all the functions and methods used to generate corresponding masks for the images leveraging the `pycocotools` library with the help of the `coco` class method `annotMask`.
 - `NB`:  Both images and their corresponding masks must have the `name or id`.

+### Model usage
+- After training the model is saved to a folder with different weights saved as hidden files, eg, of a saved weight is as of the form `.00020.data-00000-of-00001` with a config file in the form `_config.json`, a checkpoint file `checkpoint` and a forth file `.00020.index`.
+Also during training several of `.00020.data-00000-of-00001`, `.00020.index` are saved at each epoch and the model however, finds the last weight, this case, the last weight was on epoch `20`, hence the `.00020`.
+- Loading a model requires all the above files in one directory and then using the `model_from_checkpoint` from the keras-segmentation module; `from keras_segmentation.predict import model_from_checkpoint_path`.
+The model can be loaded and instantiated for predictions.
+- Again the  model takes as input, an image and predict its mask.